inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

 What is an impact function?
 ---------------------------

-An impact function is a short Python code that InaSAFE calls to make a specific analyses.
+An impact function is a short Python code that |project_name| calls to make a specific analyses.
 All impact functions take as inputs one hazard layer and one exposure layer.
 All impact functions return